Shawn-CodeDev/Awesome-Consistency-Diffusion-Visual-Generation/README.md

 ## Citation

-If this survey or resource list is useful, please cite:
+If this survey or resource collection is useful in your research, please cite:

 ```bibtex
 @article{yan2026consistency,